plan-systems/design-docs/README.md

 # FAQ

 #### Q: Why PLAN?
-Aren't there enough blockchain and distributed ledger technologies already?
+Aren't there enough blockchain and distributed ledgers already?
-- Indeed, there are many advanced DLT projects available and new ones on the way.
+- Indeed, there are many advanced distributed ledger projects available and new ones on the way.
 However, _PLAN is not characterized as a distributed ledger_.
-The "lower" half of PLAN is an information organization and permissions system _built atop an interchangeable storage system_.
-Consider: _PLAN is to DLT as operating system is to a harddrive_.
-If a more capable or suitable DLT appears, PLAN's [Proof of Storage Portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability) demonstrates how a community can always switch to a different storage technology.
+PLAN is an information organization and permissions system _resides atop a ledger or storage system_.
+Consider: _PLAN is to distributed ledger as operating system is to harddrive_.
+If a more capable or suitable storage technology appears, PLAN's [Proof of Storage Portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability) demonstrates how a community can switch storage technologies.

 #### Q: How is PLAN's Persistent Data Interface (PDI) implemented?
 - PLAN's append-only storage layer ("**𝓛<sub>C</sub>**"), detailed in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented by a range of storage layer technologies.
 This is a compelling feature since each storage implementation trades off some advantages in exchange for others.
 One particular technology may be a great fit one community's needs but would be a poor fit for another.
 See [Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) for a deeper technical discussion.